We Fight For You And Your Freedom

 Miami Criminal Defense Attorney Protecting Your Rights

-If you are facing trial, it is essential that you discuss evidentiary issues with your lawyer, such as: Who will be called as witnesses by the prosecution; what evidence will the prosecution attempt to present to the jurors; what will be the defense strategy; and what will you ask the government witnesses on cross examination?
-What witnesses, if any, will be called for the defense?
-What evidence will we present to the jury?
+If you are facing trial, it is essential that you discuss evidentiary issues with your lawyer, such as: who will be called as a witness?
+What evidence will the prosecution attempt to present to the jurors?
+What will be the defense strategy and what will you ask the government witnesses on cross-examination?
 What demonstrative evidence such as photographs, maps, taped recordings, etc., will we use to convince the jury that there is at least a reasonable doubt?
-It is extremely important that you have a good relationship with your lawyer, so that all these issues may be discussed to your satisfaction well before your trial begins or before a guilty plea is entered into.
-You may well have helpful evidence, which you must disclose to your Miami criminal defense attorney.
-It will help whether your case is resolved by a plea (as over 90% of criminal cases are), or by a trial.
+It is extremely important that you have a good relationship with your lawyer, so that all these issues may be discussed to your satisfaction well before your trial begins.

 The rules of evidence interplay with one another.
 So, even when evidence is admissible under Rule 404(b), the trial judge has the authority to exclude the otherwise admissible evidence as unfairly prejudicial under Rule 403.

 The law of evidence is fascinating, and a good and experienced criminal defense lawyer will have knowledge of the rules of evidence and how to use them to your advantage.

 Speak to our Attorneys to Learn More About The Federal Rules Of Evidence

 The complexities of any trial can be daunting, but our attorneys are here to provide more information and assistance during your federal crimes case.
 Contact us today at (786) 516-2275 for more information or to schedule a free consultation.